 Corporate Performance Measures and Goals.
-The table below summarizes the fiscal 2015 corporate performance measures and goals applicable to our named executive officers.
-The BOSS acquisition met the \$10 million threshold for an adjustment event; however, the BOSS acquisition was included in the fiscal 2015 goals and, therefore, was included in the payout calculation.
-In fiscal 2015, there were no corporate adjustment events.
-For our named executive officers with divisional responsibility, 50% of their annual cash incentive award was based on the achievement of the corporate goals listed in the table below.
-The remaining 50% was based on the achievement of division goals, which are discussed later in this section.
+The table below summarizes the fiscal 2016 corporate performance measures and goals applicable to our executive officers.
+In fiscal 2016, there were no corporate adjustment events to be applied for determining corporate performance payouts.
+For our executive officers with divisional responsibility, 50% of their annual cash incentive award was based on the achievement of the corporate goals listed in the table below.
+The remaining 50% was based on the achievement of division goals.

-Corporate: Fiscal 2015 Performance Measures Threshold (40% payout) Target (100% payout) Maximum (200% payout) Actual 30% corporate revenue growth 8.1% 10.1% - 11.1% 14.1% 10.0% (between threshold and target) 50% diluted net EPS \$2.69 \$3.36 \$4.03 \$3.55 (between target and maximum) 20% corporate average net assets turns 1.81569 2.13610 2.45652 2.12180 (between threshold and target) Corporate performance payout 113.37% of target
+Corporate: Fiscal 2016 Performance Measures Threshold (40% payout) Target (100% payout) Maximum (200% payout) Actual

+30% corporate revenue growth 3.0% - 0.1%

+1.0% 5.0% 7.0% (below threshold)

+40% diluted net EPS \$2.060

+(between target and

+\$1.545 \$1.930 \$2.315 maximum)

+30% corporate average net assets turns 2.1494

+(between threshold and

+1.83864 2.16310 2.48757 target)

+Corporate performance payout 82.71% of target

 Corporate Performance Discussion and Analysis.
-When applying the weightings of the performance measures to actual results, the resulting corporate performance payout for fiscal 2015 was 113.37% of target.
-Since Mr. Hoffman, Ms. Peterson and Mr. Dordell had 100% of their annual cash incentive awards tied to corporate performance, their annual cash incentive award payouts were at 113.37% of target.
-Applying their individual target awards as a percent of base salary, this translated to payouts of approximately 136%, 79% and 62% of fiscal year base salary earnings for Mr. Hoffman, Ms. Peterson and Mr. Dordell, respectively.
+When applying the weightings of the performance measures to actual results, the resulting corporate performance payout for fiscal 2016 was 82.71% of target.
+Since Messrs.
+Hoffman, Olson, Dordell and Ms. Peterson had 100% of their annual cash incentive awards tied to corporate performance for all of fiscal 2016, their annual cash incentive award payouts were at 82.71% of target.
+Applying their individual target awards as a percent of base salary, this translated to payouts of approximately 103%, 66%, 45% and 62% of fiscal year base salaries for Messrs.
+Hoffman, Olson, Dordell and Ms. Peterson, respectively.

 Division Performance Measures and Goals.
 In addition to corporate performance, our executives with division responsibility had 50% of their annual cash incentive award based on actual division performance against division performance goals established for the individual divisions over which they have responsibility.
-As a result, in fiscal 2015, Messrs.
-Happe and Brown had 50% of their annual cash incentive award tied to division performance.
+Mr. Brown had 50% of his annual cash incentive award tied to division performance for a portion of fiscal 2016.
+Beginning in February 2016 and through the remainder of fiscal 2016, 100% of Mr. Brown's annual cash incentive award was tied to corporate performance.

-The division performance measures for fiscal 2015 included division revenue growth, division CPC and division working capital as a percent of sales.
+The division performance measures for fiscal 2016 included division revenue growth, division CPC and division working capital as a percent of sales.
 Threshold, target and maximum goals were established for each of these performance measures for each division at the beginning of the fiscal year.
 The specific performances for each of the revenue growth, CPC and working capital as a percent of sales for each division are maintained as proprietary and confidential.
 The Committee believes that disclosure of these specific performance goals would represent competitive harm to us as division goals and results are not publicly disclosed and are competitively sensitive.